opendatasoft/ods-documentation/source/sourcing_and_processing_data/processing.rst

 what3words
 ^^^^^^^^^^

-Get 3 word address from coordinates.
-Requires a what3words API key to be configured by a domain administrator.
+This processor uses geographical coordinates to produce a 3 word address.
+A what3words API key is required for this processor.

 It takes the following parameters: